notes college physics projectile motion energy momentum vectors newton oscillations

 since x and y are symmetric since we have a circle

-Since along the x axis, the cone is symmetric, and along the $y$-axis, the cone is symmetric.
+Since along the x axis, the cone is symmetric, and along the

 Principal Axes of Inertia